 At the encryption layer, every record (e.g. password or credential) stored in the Keeper platform has a unique record identifier (Record UID).
 Each record is encrypted with a record key.
-Shared folders have a shared folder key, each team has a team key, and every user has a user key.
-Every role that requires the transferability of the user's account has a role enforcement key.
-Data at rest on the user's device is encrypted with the user's key.
-The user's key is encrypted with the user's Master Password.
+Shared folders have a shared folder key, each team has a team key and a public/private key pair, and every user has a user data key, client key, and public/private key pair.
+Every role that requires the transferability of the user's account has a role enforcement key and a public/private key pair.
+Data at rest on the user's device is encrypted with the user's client key.
+The user's data key and client key are encrypted with the user's Master Password.

+Records created by a user have the record key encrypted with the user’s data key.
 Records are added to a shared folder by encrypting the record key with the shared folder key.
-Records are directly shared to a user by encrypting the record key with the user's key.
-Users are added to a shared folder by encrypting the shared folder key with the user's key.
-Teams are added to a shared folder by encrypting the shared folder key with the team key.
-Users are added to a team by encrypting the team key with the user's key.
+Records are directly shared to a user by encrypting the record key with the user's public key.
+Users are added to a shared folder by encrypting the shared folder key with the user's public key.
+Teams are added to a shared folder by encrypting the shared folder key with the team’s public key.
+Users are added to a team by encrypting the team key with the user's public key.

 For Roles that enforce the transferability of a user's account:

-The enforcement key is encrypted with each admins' key that is allowed to perform the transfer.
+The enforcement key is encrypted with each admins' public key that is allowed to perform the transfer.

 (Note: separate enforcements applied to separate groups of users may be designated to be transferred by separate groups of admins.)

 An account to be transferred is done by locking then transferring and deleting a user's account.
 This ensures the operation is not performed secretly.
-The account folder keys and metadata allow for the eventual ability to decrypt the record data, but do not allow direct access.
+The user’s shared data key and metadata allow for the eventual ability to decrypt the record data, but do not allow direct access.
 Thus, only after the records have been assigned to an individual are the records now usable by that individual, and no other individual has gained access.